 •Secure off-street parking is available for €5 per night

-CHECK-IN IS FROM 2pm, but we are happy to take in your bags earlier.
+CHECK-IN IS FROM 2pm, but we are happy to take in your bags AFTER 9am, and can give you keys to come aback at your leisure, after 2pm.
 CHECK-OUT IS BY 11AM, please.

 The house is perfectly located for exploring the city; all of the city's cultural institutions are within walking distance and the transport connections are excellent.

 Airport bus (41) passes door, 8 min. walk to LUAS Red line, DART, (Connolly and Tara) and city busses.
 Dublin Bikes stand opposite house.

 KARIN'S GUIDE TO THE CITY